cozmobotics/CozmoCommander/README.md

 ## How to start and use CozmoCommander
 *************************************
-see the HTML document in the Documentation folder.
+see CozmoCommander_en.html in the CozmoCommanderDocumentation folder.